 If you choose to use chicken breasts then I would pound the to an even thickness before marinating.
 If your chicken breasts are extra large, then slice them through the equator to create fillets.

 Lemongrass Chicken is divine just with a hot side of rice, zoodles or cauliflower rice and some stir fried or fresh veggies.
 It would also be delicious in a wrap, or on top of a salad.

 You can also make a Lemongrass Chicken Stir Fry by slicing your chicken before you marinate it.
 If you do this, then I wouldn’t marinate the chicken longer than 8 hours.

-But my favorite way to serve Lemongrass Chicken is in my Lemongrass Chicken Rice Bowls and Lemongrass Chicken Noodle Bowls – coming soon!
+But my favorite way to serve Lemongrass Chicken is in my Lemongrass Chicken Rice Bowls and Vietnamese Noodle Bowls – coming soon!